yo-yo-yo-jbo/digital_signatures/README.md

 That method is known as [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) and relies on the Discrete Logarithm problem on Elliptic Curves.
 Unlike the `RSA` approach - here's it's more complicated.
 Let's understand why (hand wavy):
 - In `RSA`, encryption and decryption use the same operation - we work by exponentiation over large numbers in a large finite Field.
 We say that the exponantiation operation is *Commutative* - and use that to our advantage.
 - In Elliptic Curves, our private key is very different from our public key - our private key is a scalar, but our public key is a point on a curve!
-We do not have a similar Commutative operation - for example, if our private key is `k` (with a generator point `G`), we can create a public key `kG` but we cannot share a magical $k^{-1}$ without revealing the private key!
+We do not have a similar Commutative operation - for example, if our private key is `d` (with a generator point `G`), we can create a public key `dG` but we cannot share a magical $d^{-1}$ without revealing the private key!
 - One more reason is that hash values are not points on a curve.
 We can certainly turn an arbitrary hash value into a point, but it's an extra step.

 So, for that, we will need something more sophisticated.
-The main idea is creating another "key" (ephemeral one) and generate another point.
+The main idea is creating a random *epehemral nonce* and generate another point with it.
 That point will then be combined in some way with the hash function, as well as proving that the way it was used requires for the signer to know the (long-term) private key.
 Instead of using further words, let's describe the algorithm and then explain why it's correct.